+- Methodology improvements documentation and software development User Group resulting in the publication of API RP 581 Second Edition in September 2008.
 API Software User Group split from methodology development through the creation of an API 581 task group in November 2008.
 The document is now managed in an API task group under the oversight of the API Sub-Committee on Inspection instead of the former JIP structure.

 - Methodology improvements documentation resulting in the publication of API RP 581 Third Edition in April 2016.

 The work from the JIP resulted in two publications: API 580 Risk-Based Inspection, released in 2002 and API 581 Base Resource Document – Risk-Based Inspection, originally released in 1996.
 The concept behind these publications was for API 580 to introduce the principles and present minimum general guidelines for implementing and maintaining a risk-based inspection (RBI) program while API 581 was to provide specific quantitative RBI methods for calculating risk.
 The API RBI JIP made improvements to the technology since the original publication of these documents and released API RP 581, Second Edition in September 2008.
 Since the release of the Second Edition, the API 581 task group has been improving the methodology and revising the document for the Third Edition release in 2016.

 Like the Second Edition, the Third Edition is a three volume set, Part 1: Inspection Planning Methodology, Part 2: Probability of Failure Methodology, and Part 3: Consequence of Failure Methodology.